RosettaCommons/demos/tutorials/Tutorial_4_Relax/Tutorial_4_Relax.md

 and align it to the original 1ubq.pdb.
 You should see a close alignment between the backbones before and after the run -- and a correspondingly higher final energy.

+It can also be useful to disfavor dramatic movements in Relax without completely disallowing them.
+This may be done by adding constraints via
+	-relax:constrain_relax_to_start_coords
+	-relax:constrain_relax_to_native_coords -in:file:native
+The former option disfavors output that is structurally dissimilar to the input; the latter similarly disfavors divergence from a provided input file.
+These are implemented as harmonic constraints, so a linear divergence is reflected in a quadratic increase in score.
+If small changes are not to be disfavored, these constraints can be modified with

+	-relax:coord_cst_width    <width>

+which replaces the normal harmonic constraints with flat constraints out to a distance of *width*, such that any changes that leave the output within *width* of the input see no change at all.
+###Restricting the sequence it can sample
+By default, Relax will not change the input sequence.
+It can be allowed to do so in a controlled way via [resfiles] and the option

+	-relax:resfile